kgoba/ft8_lib/README.md

 C implementation of a lightweight FT8/FT4 decoder and encoder, mostly intended for experimental use on microcontrollers.

-The intent of this library is to allow FT8/FT4 encoding and decoding in standalone (i.e. without a PC or RPi), e.g. automated beacons or standalone SDR transceivers.
+The intent of this library is to allow FT8/FT4 encoding and decoding in standalone environments (i.e. without a PC or RPi), e.g. automated beacons or SDR transceivers.
 It's also my learning process, optimization problem and source of fun.

 The encoding process is relatively light on resources, and an Arduino should be perfectly capable of running this code.